 2. PARTICIPATION & ELIGIBILITY • Participation is open to all ninth, 10th, 11th and 12th grade high school students.
 Participation by one (1) seventh or eighth grade student per team is permitted.
 Each team will consist of two contestants and one coach.
 Pursuant to federal law guidelines under the Safe Sport Authorization Act of 2017, there MUST be three people to a boat at all times.
 No exceptions.
+No angler may register or plan to fish alone.
+In the case of a verifiable, unplanned emergency, where one partner is unable to attend and no time is left to find another partner, only then may a tournament official, at their sole discretion, allow an observer in the boat in place of a fishing partner.
+The observer may not fish.
+If this benefit is approved, however, it can only be used once per season, including any championships and regardless of reason.
+For state championships, each team must compete in the state in which their school is located.
 Teams from all states can participate in open tournaments.
-If a contestant fishes multiple qualifying events with different teammates, only the first team that qualifies will advance to the National Championship.
+If a contestant fishes multiple qualifying events, only the first paired team that qualifies will advance to the National Championship.
 A contestant cannot qualify for the National Championship as a member of two different teams.
 With prior approval from the tournament director and mutual consent by both members of a team, a team may forfeit their entry into the National Championship and try to requalify.
-Contestants must be FLW/MLF members (Student Angler Federation membership includes both FLW/MLF and TBF membership).
+Contestants must be MLF members (Student Angler Federation membership includes both MLF and TBF membership).
 There is no entry fee to participate in MLF High School Fishing Open tournaments.
 Contestants registering onsite, however, will be charged a $20 late fee.
 Contestants must have the signature of a parent or legal guardian in the provided space on the entry form.
 Contestants must have in their possession a valid fishing license for the waters they fish if required by law and a current student identification card from the school they represent or other proof of grade level.
 Random checks will be conducted at each tournament.
 Failure to provide proof of a valid fishing license within a reasonable amount of time when requested will result in disqualification for that day and any preceding days in which the license was required for the tournament.
 Contestants are required to follow all applicable federal, state and local regulations and laws.
 Any violation of such regulations and laws may result in disqualification.
-Entries for MLF High School Fishing Opens should be made at flwfishing.com or by calling MLF at 270.252.1000.
+Entries for MLF High School Fishing Opens should be made at MajorLeagueFishing.com or by calling MLF at 270.252.1000.
 Entries for SAF State Championships and Challenge events should be made at highschoolfishing.org or by calling TBF at 580.765.9031.
 Please do not make entry by more than one method.
-MLF reserves the right to review team names and reject any names that it deems inappropriate for any reason.
+MLF reserves the right to review team names and reject any names that are deemed inappropriate for any reason.
 There is no limit to the number of teams accepted into a tournament from each school or club.
 Accepted teams will be confirmed and notified via e-mail prior to each tournament.
 Tournament officials reserve the right to reject any application to compete for any reason whatsoever.

 4. OFF-LIMITS, PRACTICE & COMPETITION • There is no practice period or off-limits period prior to the start of onsite registration.
 There are, however, specific rules defined below that govern practice within 10 days of each tournament.
 Contestants, coaches and boat captains may be on tournament waters until the start of onsite registration.
 Contestants, coaches and boat captains may not enter tournament waters to locate bass or potential fishing waters or sightsee after the start of onsite registration except during tournament hours.
 Testing equipment on tournament waters after the start of onsite registration is permitted only with prior approval from the tournament director.
 Within 10 days of the tournament no contestant, coach or boat captain may practice with, hire, barter for, or engage in services with, for the purposes of locating or catching bass on the tournament waters, any person who has been a bass guide for hire on the tournament waters within the last 12 months unless such person is the parent or documented permanent legal guardian of a contestant on a team in the event.
 Written proof of permanent legal guardianship to the satisfaction of tournament officials may be required.
-Within 10 days of the tournament contestants may only practice with another SAF member (FLW/MLF or TBF), their coach, their boat captain or an immediate family member (mother, father, brother, sister or grandparent) who also meets the above criteria concerning guides or be a registered active participant in a another TBF or MLF sanctioned event during this time frame.
+Within 10 days of the tournament contestants may only practice with another SAF member (MLF or TBF) that is confirmed in the tournament, their coach, their boat captain or an immediate family member (mother, father, brother, sister or grandparent) who also meets the above criteria concerning guides or be a registered active participant in a another TBF or MLF sanctioned event during this time frame.
 Nobody else, except a media representative or official approved by the tournament director, is allowed in the boat.
-On competition days, contestants, coaches and boat captains may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except contestants, coaches and boat captains confirmed in the tournament and through publicly available sources (quasi-public websites, blogs and/or social media pages, including but not limited to Facebook, Instagram, Snapchat and Periscope, set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources).
-On competition days, contestants, coaches and boat captains may not follow a noncontestant’s boat or participate in the placing of markers, brush or other physical fish attractors by noncontestants or the practice of “hole sitting” by anyone.
-On competition days, contestants, coaches and boat captains may not place brush or other physical fish attractors, including chum of any kind, in tournament waters.
+Within 10 days of the tournament and extending through competition, contestants, coaches and boat captains may not solicit and/or receive information about locating or catching fish on tournament waters from anyone except contestants, coaches and boat captains confirmed in the tournament and through publicly available sources.
+Unsolicited information received at MLF weigh-ins is considered a publicly available source.
+Quasi-public websites, blogs and/or social media pages, including but not limited to Facebook, Instagram, Snapchat and Periscope, set up for the specific purpose of sharing information with individuals or a small group of individuals are not publicly available sources.
+Within 10 days of the tournament and extending through competition, contestants, coaches and boat captains may not follow a noncontestant’s boat or participate in the placing of markers, brush or other physical fish attractors by noncontestants or the practice of “hole sitting” by anyone.
+During competition days, contestants, coaches and boat captains may not place brush or other physical fish attractors, including chum of any kind, in tournament waters.
 Flights over tournament waters, including drones, for the express purpose of locating fish or fishing locations are not permitted on competition days.
 Violation of this rule may result in disqualification.

 5. REGISTRATION & PRETOURNAMENT MEETING • Unless prior approval is received from tournament officials, both contestants comprising a team and their coach or boat captain must register and check-in at the designated registration site at the times listed in the tournament confirmation.
 Contestants and/or coaches or boat captains who fail to notify the tournament director and are more than 15 minutes late for registration check-in may not be entered in the tournament.
 It is mandatory that all contestants and their coaches or boat captains attend the pretournament meeting at the time and place set forth in the tournament confirmation unless prior approval is received from the tournament director.
 Contestants and/or coaches or boat captains not present for the pretournament meeting may not be entered in the tournament.
 Virtual pretournament meetings may be held in place of in-person meetings when such meetings are not possible.